-Looking for some turkey activities to add to your preschool Thanksgiving activities?
+Looking for some turkey activities to add to your Thanksgiving activities for preschoolers?
 I’ve got you covered with over 25 ideas that are all about the turkeys.

 I know that turkeys might be a little overdone when it comes to Thanksgiving ideas for children.

 But I have to admit that I don’t really get tired of all the turkey-themed fun.
 I think it’s because the kids seem to have so much fun with them every year.
 Their enthusiasm and interest makes it all seem fresh.

 Let’s jump into the turkey ideas!
 I’ve broken them down into a few categories so it’s easier for you to find what you’re looking for.

 You’ll find art and craft ideas, math, literacy, and sensory activities too.
 The only question is where you want to start!

 We’ll start with creative turkey activities.
 These art and craft ideas are just right for your Thanksgiving plans.

 Making turkey tracks turkey art is probably one of my favorite turkey activities with preschoolers!

 The kids love putting together a turkey hat craft, especially because I make one for myself too.